 We believe organizations that are deeply rooted in local communities are often in the best position to provide long-term support for disaster victims.
 By funding the relief efforts of locally driven organizations, donations to GlobalGiving’s Puerto Rico & Caribbean Hurricane Relief Fund have the potential to build stronger disaster-response capacity so that our nonprofit partners in the affected areas are better equipped to face future disasters.
 Read more about our approach to disaster relief here.

 40% of high school students in Puerto Rico are out of school.
 NUESTRA ESCUELA successfully serves this population since the year 2000 with over 1500 graduates.
 Our primary function is to support socio-economically disadvantaged youth who for various reasons drop out of school.
 To continue providing these students an alternative model of education that grants them a high school diploma in a healthy and proper environment, we must rebuild our school premises in Caguas, Puerto Rico.

-Hurricane Maria caused devastating destruction and flooding in the Caribbean, destroying homes in Puerto Rico, Dominica, and the Virgin Islands just two weeks after Hurricane Irma.
-This fund will provide relief to survivors in the form of emergency supplies like food, water, and medicine in addition to longer-term recovery assistance to help residents recover and rebuild.
-All donations to this fund will exclusively support any necessary hurricane relief and recovery efforts in the Caribbean.
+In 2017, Hurricane Maria's powerful winds and torrential rains caused massive damage across the Caribbean, destroying homes in Puerto Rico, Dominica, and the Virgin Islands just two weeks after Hurricane Irma passed through the region.
+Initially, this fund provided relief to survivors in the form of emergency supplies like food, water, and medicine, and is now supporting longer-term assistance to help residents recover and rebuild.

 Hurricane Maria has devastated Puerto Rico.
 This fund will provide diapers at no cost to our partner agencies, who are recovering and rebuilding.
 When we think about disaster recovery, we tend to think about hunger, homelessness, and clean water.
 Diapers are an overlooked, yet crucial, basic need.
 All babies deserve to be clean, dry, and healthy.